SURREAL ADVENTURES

 ‘Such as what?
 I asked.

-‘So, it must be quite the distance.’
+‘So, that must be quite the distance.’

 ‘Then how long does it take to arrive here on your spacecraft?’

-‘Sebastian, you’ve learned a thing or two about teleporting, so why do you even ask?
+‘Sebastian, you’ve learned a thing or two about teleporting, so why even ask?
 There might be an appearance of distance, although it has nothing to do with spatial measurement.
 You, more than anyone, should know that.’

-‘We are encouraged to observe many of your physicists beginning to twig onto new paradigms of quantum mechanics and how they may lead to new perceptions of reality that advance humanity, not just intellectually, but in spiritual wisdom.
+‘Am I?
+Regardless, we are encouraged to observe many of your physicists beginning to twig onto new paradigms of quantum mechanics and how they may lead to new perceptions of reality that advance humanity, not just intellectually, but in spiritual wisdom.

 ‘No, it doesn’t,’ he said, ‘not necessarily, just probably.
 From what I understand, you once discussed these historical events with an eccentric astrophysicist during your first year at university.
-You know, the one you went to pubs with while listening to his endless tales of sailing.’
+You know, the one you went to pubs with while listening to endless tales of sailing.’

-‘So, you know about that, too, do you?’
-I asked.
+‘And you know about that, too.’

 ‘Of course I do!
 There’s much I know about you, Sebastian; how else do you think I got this job?’ he laughed.